 Qualifying Marks for UPSC Language Paper

-As per UPSC 2016 notification, the minimum qualifying marks for both papers is 25% i.e. 75 marks in each paper.
+As per the UPSC 2020 notification, the minimum qualifying marks for both papers is 25% i.e. 75 marks in each paper.
 Scoring this minimum cut off is not that difficult given how simple the syllabus is.
 Let us have a look at the strategy to be adopted to tackle these 2 papers.

 UPSC Compulsory English Paper